JugaadiTek/RocketJump-BitchSlap/README.md

 				- can be used to grapple onto planets or buildings and pull the player towards them.
 				- can be used to grapple onto other players and pull them towards the player.
 		- Update Existing Weapons:
-			- Rail Gun:
-				- Make the rail gun have a charge up time before it can fire, and make it so that the longer the player holds the fire button, the more damage it does.
-				- Add a sniping scope to the rail gun that allows players to zoom in and aim more accurately.
 			- Planet Buster:
 				- Make the weapon crosshairs lock on a planet in its sites, then the weapon auto navigates to that planet.
 				- Not able to target planets that are too close... (no suicide shots).